ol3gka/Task-1-of-contest-for-ML-engeneer-minDiffusion-/README.md

 - some typos as cuda:1 exchenged to cuda:0,
 - some additional helpfull annotations were added to the code
 - compositon of the classes and functions refactored, the redundant ones have been removed
-- loss functions were testd, NAdam
+- loss functions were testd, NAdam, SGD goes to infinity
 - map pictures for dataset loader framework was added
+- save model and pictures only on appropriate epochs

 WHAT CAN BE CHANGED ELSE